Lyle-Lee/CelesEngine/README.md

 <ins>**1.
 Downloading the repository:**</ins>

-Start by cloning the repository with `git clone git@github.com:Lyle-Lee/Elucidator.git`.
+Start by cloning the repository with `git clone git@github.com:Lyle-Lee/CelesEngine.git`.

 <ins>**2.
 Create a test:**</ins>

-Test a feature by registering a `Test class` follow the examples in the "Application.cpp" file, you can interact with the window GUI via [ImGui](https://github.com/ocornut/imgui).
+Test a feature follow the examples in the Sandbox, you can interact with the window GUI via [ImGui](https://github.com/ocornut/imgui).